Investec-Developer-Community/track-my-spend-ios-widget/README.md

 # Track My Spend
-An IOS widget to help track your spend with Programmable Banking.
+An iOS widget that helps you track your spend with Programmable Banking.

+- TrackMySpend shows you how much money you have spent each day and provide a view of your last 5 transactions on your account.
+- The widget can be installed on an iOS mobile device in a few simple steps.
+- TrackMySpend uses the **Programmable Banking Transaction History API**.

 ![Widget Preview](./img/device-preview.png)